ayushsharman/react-todo/backend/README.md

-This folder will contain the frontend logic
+This folder will contain the backend logic